rafosorio/iks-workshop/_docs/businessCard/businessCard-home.md

 <a name="top"/>

 We are going to build a widget from an existing ICEC widget.
-We will create a copy of an existing widget and in addition to the content already provided in it by IBM Connections we will add additional data coming from an external content source.
+We will create a copy of an existing widget, and to the content already provided in it by IBM Connections we will add data coming from an external content source.

 ##### 1. Create a new widget